What to expect when hiring a development firm

 K-Optional Software is a boutique product engineering firm.
 Since our founding in 2017, we have maintained a perfect success rate on our 40+ projects.

 Unlike most competitors, K-Optional does not hire sales reps with no engineering background.
-That means that any personnel you speak to regarding a potential project knows what they’re talking about.
+That means that any personnel you speak to regarding a potential project knows what you’re talking about.

 If you’re considering hiring a development firm and have any additional questions, schedule a free 15-minute QA with a K-Optional project manager.